Can Grandchildren Contest a Will in NSW?

 Speak to a Wills & estate lawyer

-If you feel you qualify as an eligible person and would just like to make an inquiry about how to successfully contest a Will, please call our Wills and probate lawyers on 1800 770 780.
+If you feel you qualify as an eligible person and would just like to make an enquiry about how to successfully contest a Will, please call our Wills and probate lawyers on 1800 770 780.
 Owen Hodge Lawyers can give you the legal advice you need.

 Contesting a Will?